Darthseid/ITMT-Capstone/reports/sprint_1/sprint1.md

 # User Story Diagram
 ![](/reports/sprint_1/diagrams/website_user.PNG)
 ### User steps for Website
+## What a user would do
+   -  User will go to the website
+      -  User will go to the different tabs to learn about vulnerable devices
+      -  User might go and check out if their own devices may have been solved
+      -  User can access their devices by two ways
+         -  One is to click on scan network and will go into their network and scan the devices that are connected to your network and will navigate to a new page that will show devices and vulnerbility
+         -  Second if you do not want to scan your device with your network, just fillout the form and find the specific device that you may have and get a general explanation if that device is vulnerable

    - Simple layout for website
       -  Three different tabs for different pages
          -  Tech news